-What you see: A green tinge inside your tomatoes, especially in the gel around the seeds
+What you see: A green coloration inside your tomatoes, especially in the gel around the seeds

 What it is: A particular feature of the breed; or, a physical problem from earlier in the tomato’s life

 Eat or toss: Eat!
 Nothing to hurt you here.

 So, can you eat tomatoes that are green inside?